Legislative Priorities Archive

 CLHO put forward a Public Health Workforce Incentives Package (HB 2773) for $47 million.
 This funding would provide:

-This one-time funding will be administered by the Oregon Health Authority through the new Local Public Health Incentive Fund.
-The funds will be spent within six years of passage.
+This one-time funding would be administered by the Oregon Health Authority through the new Local Public Health Incentive Fund.
+The funds to be spent within six years of passage.

 Outcome: HB 2772 passed out of the House Behavioral Health and Health Care Committee with amendments and was referred to Ways and Means on March 17th.
 The bill was still in committee upon adjournment and did not pass.